 STUDENT: Eloise Campbell

 A huge culture shock?
 Definitely.
 But according to her, absolutely worth it.
-During our chat?disconnected several times by the 70-kph blizzard conditions there’she explained how distance study means she can experience a new culture and lifestyle while pursuing her educational goals.
+During our chat, which disconnected several times by the 70-kph blizzard conditions there, she explained how distance study means she can experience a new culture and lifestyle while pursuing her educational goals.
 She also described life in the far north, and why she loves living in such a remote area.